Code-Institute-Submissions/grow-yourself/README.md

 ### Making a Local Clone

 1. Log in to GitHub and locate the [GitHub Repository](https://github.com/sreninc/grow-yourself)
-2. Under the repository name, click "Clone or download".
+2. Under the repository name, click the "Code" button and a dropdown menu will appear.
 3. To clone the repository using HTTPS, under "Clone with HTTPS", copy the link.
 4. Open Git Bash
 5. Change the current working directory to the location where you want the cloned directory to be made.